onap/integration/docs/docs_vFW_CNF_CDS.rst

 -------------------  -------------------
-k8s                  ONAP Kubernetes host sdnc_port            port of sdnc service for accessing MDSAL cds-service-name     name of service as defined in SDC cds-instance-name    name of instantiated service (if ending with -{num}, will be autoincremented for each instantiation request)
+k8s                  ONAP Kubernetes host sdnc_port            port of sdnc service for accessing MDSAL service-name         name of service as defined in SDC service-version      version of service defined in SDC (if service wasn't updated, it should be set to "1.0") service-instance-name        name of instantiated service (if ending with -{num}, will be autoincremented for each instantiation request)
 ===================  ===================

 You can get the sdnc_port value with